GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/2.4/en.md

 It is now possible to use WordPress [Application Passwords](https://make.wordpress.org/core/2020/11/05/application-passwords-integration-guide/) to send an authenticated request to the GraphQL endpoint.

-For instance, we can pass the application password when executing the `curl` command against the GraphQL server:
+For instance, we can pass the application password when executing the `curl` command against the GraphQL server, replacing the `USERNAME` and `PASSWORD` values:

 ```bash
 curl -i \